meiwenPKU/deepspeech.pytorch/README.md

+# This repo is used to play deep speech 2 model

 # deepspeech.pytorch

 Implementation of DeepSpeech2 for PyTorch.
 Creates a network based on the [DeepSpeech2](http://arxiv.org/pdf/1512.02595v1.pdf) architecture, trained with the CTC activation function.